yamash723/macos/README.md

 macos:    MacOS settings installations.
 all:      All installations (except init).
 ```

-### [2/3] Import GPG Key (Optional)
-This process can't be automated.

-Import GPG Key if you have it on other computers.

-### [3/3] Import Adobe XD (Optional)
-This process can't be automated.

-Import Adobe XD from Adobe Creative Cloud if necessary.

 ## Thanks
 These links gave me great ideas and motivations.